Small Nuclear Power Reactors

 Travelling wave and standing wave reactors

 Following work by the DOE's Lawrence Livermore Laboratory, a 1950s design concept resurfaced in 1996 as the travelling wave reactor (TWR).
 This has been considered in the past as, generically, a candle reactor, or breed-burn reactor, since it is designed to burn slowly from one end of a core to the other, making the actual fuel as it goes.
-The reactor would use natural or depleted uranium packed inside hundreds of hexagonal pillars.
-In a 'wave' that moves through the core at only one centimetre per year, the U-238 would be bred progressively into Pu-239, which is the actual fuel and undergoes fission.
+Having started with a small amount of enriched uranium, the reactor would run on natural or depleted uranium packed inside hundreds of hexagonal pillars.
+In a 'wave' that moved through the core at only one centimetre per year, the U-238 would be bred progressively into Pu-239, which is the actual fuel and undergoes fission.
 In 2009 this was boldly selected by MIT Technology Review as one of ten emerging technologies of note15.
 Eventual sizes could range from a few hundred MWe to over 1000 MWe.
 Microsoft founder Bill Gates is providing financial backing for Terrapower, and the design is also being researched by CGNPC with Xiamen University.

 However, by mid-2011 Terrapower changed the design to be a standing wave reactor, since too many neutrons would be lost behind the travelling wave of the previous design and it would not be practical to remove the heat efficiently – the cooling system could not follow the wave.
-A standing wave design would start the fission reaction at the centre of the reactor core, where the breeding stays, and operators would move fresh fuel from the outer edge of the core progressively to the central region to catch neutrons, while shuffling spent fuel out of the centre to the periphery.
-It is thus similar to a standard sodium-cooled fast reactor.
+A standing wave design would start the fission reaction at the centre of the reactor core, where the breeding stays, and operators would move fresh fuel assemblies from the outer edge of the core progressively to the central region to catch neutrons, while shuffling spent fuel out of the centre to the periphery.
+It is thus more like a standard sodium-cooled fast reactor and could reach a fuel burn-up of "up to 30%".
 Terrapower says a 600 MWe demonstration plant – TWR-P – is planned for 2018-22 construction followed by operation of larger commercial plants from late 2020s.
 Terrapower says it is working with partners in Russia, China, Japan, South Korea and in the USA.

 Further details in Fast Neutron Reactors paper.